cihancelen/nuxt-todos/README.md

 This directory contains your Vuex store files.
 Creating a file in this directory automatically activates Vuex.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).

+### Todos

+[ ] Loader will be added.
+[ ] Completed status will be updated.
+[ ] Text editing can be done.
+[ ] Addition and update dates will be added.
+Update dates will be kept in a separate sub collection in Todo.